domoslabs/AppQualityMetricID/draft-teigen-ippm-app-quality-metric-reqs.md

 # Discussion of other performance metrics
 Many network performance metrics and frameworks for reasoning about them have been proposed, used, and abused througout the years.
 We present a brief description of some of the most relevant metrics.

-For each of the metrics below we discuss, briefly, whether or not they meet each of the three criteria set out in the introduction.
+For each of the metrics below we discuss, briefly, whether or not they meet each of the three criteria set out in the requirements.

 ## Average Peak Througphut
 Throughput relates to user-observable application outcomes in the sense that there must be *enough* bandwidth available.
 Adding extra bandwidth above a certain threshold will at best receive diminishing returns.
 It is not possible to compute the probability of application success or failure based on throughput alone for most applications.